phoffmeister/openscad/README.md

 # Openscad files
-You have to download an image file your self.
+If you want to have an image on it you have to download an image file your self.
+Just uncomment the line with the image in it.
+Rendering will take longer.